DBeria/hackrf-student-sdr-lab/README.md

 I am just starting this project.

-Right now this repo will contain:
+Right now this repo contains:

-- Study notes and links I use to learn the basics
+- Study notes and links I use to learn the basics (`docs/` and `notes/`)
-- First experiments using free SDR recordings
+- A learning plan and ideas for future workshops
 - Plans for future HackRF One setups and antennas

 As soon as I have access to HackRF One, I will start adding: